grahampugh/grahampugh.github.io/_posts/2015-03-27-preconfigured-junos-pulse-client.md

 $ ./dmg-it.sh
 {% endhighlight %}

-You should now have `Junos-Pulse.dmg` in your folder.
+You should now have `Pulse-Secure-Configured.dmg` in your folder.

+*Note:* This post was updated 04 October 2016.
+The installed Pulse Secure app is now correctly named *Pulse Secure.app*, so the script now checks for this as well as *Junos Pulse.app*.

 [1]: https://derflounder.wordpress.com/2015/03/13/deploying-a-pre-configured-junos-pulse-vpn-client-on-os-x/
 [2]: http://grahamgilbert.com/blog/2013/08/09/the-luggage-an-introduction/